What is sculpting clay?

 Polymer clay has a number of advantages over other types of sculpting clay.

 - You don’t need any special ovens or a kiln to cure sculptures made with polymer clay.
 You can simply cure it in your home oven.

-- It is suitable to be used by any level of artists, starting from kids right up till professional sculptors
+- It is suitable to be used by any level of artists, starting from kids right up to professional sculptors

 - You don’t have to worry about the clay hardening or drying out while it is still in process.
 This clay never dries out, so you can easily use it for lengthy projects

 Epoxy clay does not fade, even if it is placed outdoors under direct sunlight.
-Coating sculptures made with epoxy clay with a UV protective layer will further preserve its color.
-Epoxy clay can be used to make sculptures and objects for your aquarium; so it is safe for fish.
+Coating sculptures made with epoxy clay with a UV protective layer will further preserve their color.
+Epoxy clay can be used to make sculptures and objects for your aquarium, so it is safe for fish.

 Although epoxy clay is more expensive as compared to polymer clay, it is totally worth the cost.